Home-city Spaces of Care

 Research design

 - Creative and participatory workshops: A series of creative workshops with refugees and people seeking asylum to understand and document ‘home-city spaces of care’ in London.
-The workshops will involve creative activities (e.g. mapping, storytelling and walking) shaped around themes of home, belonging, solidarity and care in the city.
+The workshops will involve creative activities (e.g. mapping, storytelling and theatre-making) shaped around themes of home, belonging, solidarity and care in the city.

 - Weekend research residential: An intensive weekend of workshops in a residential centre outside London to develop activities and themes from the workshops and to determine resources to be taken forward.